lorenzdoe/terminal-chatbot/README.md

 ```
 read and save opens file dialogue to select location

-## Make the chatbot available from any directory
+## Setup to run from any directory

 ### Option 1: pyinstaller